HomeSite Map

 Since the song was only intended as a single, no stereo mix was ever made.
 Standard procedure at EMI Studios at the time for songs intended for singles was to erase the original two-track session tape after the songs were mixed down to the mono master tape used to press the single, salvaging the "costly" tape for a future session.
 This, unfortunately, was the fate of "I'll Get You," as well as its a-side "She Loves You" and their first single "Love Me Do" and "P.S.
 I Love You."
 "I'll Get You" did appear on stereo albums in the US as well as in other countries, but duophonic (fake stereo) versions were created to simulate stereo (most bass frequencies on one channel, most treble frequencies on the other).

-Just two weeks after "I'll Get You" was recorded at EMI Studio Two, they recorded a new version of the song specifically for the ninth edition of their BBC radio show "Pop Go The Beatles" on July 16th, 1963 at BBC Paris Studio in London between 6 and 8:30 pm, which was produced by Terry Henebery and broadcast on August 13th, 1963 between 5 and 5:29 pm, ten days before the single was released in the UK.
+Just two weeks after "I'll Get You" was recorded at EMI Studio Two, they recorded a new version of the song specifically for the ninth edition of their BBC radio show "Pop Go The Beatles" on July 16th, 1963 at BBC Paris Studio in London between 6 and 8:30 pm, this show being produced by Terry Henebery and aired on August 13th, 1963 between 5 and 5:29 pm, ten days before the single was released in the UK.
 The song was recorded again for the BBC show "Saturday Club" on July 30th, 1963, at Playhouse Theatre in London, estimated to have been recorded between 3 and 4:30 pm, this being produced by Jimmy Grant and Bernie Andrews and broadcast on August 24th, 1963, the day after the official UK single had been released.

-August 1st, 1963 saw them record the song for the twelfth edition of "Pop Go The Beatles" at The Playhouse Theatre in Manchester between 4 and 6 pm, this being produced by Terry Henebery and broadcast on September 3rd of that year between 5 and 5:29 pm.
+August 1st, 1963 saw them record the song for the twelfth edition of "Pop Go The Beatles" at The Playhouse Theatre in Manchester between 4 and 6 pm, this being produced by Terry Henebery and aired on September 3rd of that year between 5 and 5:29 pm.
 Then on September 3rd, 1963, The Beatles recorded yet another version of "I'll Get You" in Studio Two of Aeolian Hall in London between 2 and 4:30 pm for the thirteenth episode of ""Pop Go The Beatles," which was produced by Terry Henebery and broadcast on September 10th, 1963 between 5 and 5:29 pm.
 On September 7th, 1963, Bernie Andrews produced their final recording of "I'll Get You" at The Playhouse Theatre in London between 1 and 4 pm for a special edition of

 "Saturday Club" that was heard by about nine million listeners who tuned in on October 5th of that year between 10 am and noon.